rleonardoc/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am an avid reader − averaging a book a week since 2018 – and a fanatic of astrophysics.
-I practice soccer at a semi-pro level, frequently bet on popular soccer games, dance to Latin music at the local Cuban Dance School, occasionally trade binary options and spend quality time with family and friends.
-I am responsible, dedicated, disciplined, loyal and honest, having immovable principles and values and an unstoppable willpower oriented towards what I want to achieve.
+I practice soccer at a semi-pro level, frequently bet on soccer games, dance to latin music every now and then, trade binary options and spend quality time with family and friends.
+I am dedicated, disciplined, resilient and curious, having immovable principles and values and an unstoppable willpower oriented towards what I want to achieve.